10 Best Wings Exercises (With Workout Plan)

 How To Do

-It is a compound exercise that works multiple muscle groups in the back, especially the latissimus dorsi and teres major.
+It is a compound exercise that engages multiple muscle groups of the back, specifically the latissimus dorsi (lats) and teres major.

 How To Do